Direct Robot Configuration Space Construction using Convolutional Encoder-Decoders: RELATED WORK

 \section{RELATED WORK}

 Our work is related to those who have applied machine learning to build an understanding of a robotic workspace's C-space.
 Recent machine learning methods focus on improving collision detection in SBMP techniques.
 Garcia et al. developed a feed-forward network for detecting collisions between objects that have similar shape \cite{b9}.
 Pan and Manocha developed a support vector machine (SVM) classifier for learning an approximate boundary between $C_\text{clsn}$ and $C_\text{free}$ \cite{b17}.
 They show that as the number of samples increases, the predicted $C_\text{clsn}$ converges to the exact $C_\text{clsn}$ space \cite{b17}.
-Other techniques for learning a classifier that approximates the boundary have been proposed including, k-nearest neighbors (K-NN) \cite{b18} and Gaussian mixture models \cite{b19}.
+Other techniques for learning a classifier that approximates the boundary have been proposed including, k-nearest neighbors (K-NN) \cite{b18,pan2016fast}, Gaussian mixture models \cite{b19,huh2017adaptive,huh2016learning}, and many other approaches\cite{burns2005toward}.
 Han et al. improved the efficiency and accuracy of prior approaches by decomposing the n-dimensional C-space into subspaces and training a classifier like SVM or K-NN per each subspace to predict 1 if a configuration in the subspace is free 0 otherwise \cite{b3}.
 To determine whether a configuration $\vec{q}$ belongs to $C_\text{clsn}$ and $C_\text{free}$, the authors compute a logical 'and' amongst all classifiers \cite{b3}.
+Other recent learning based approaches in clude Fastron\cite{fastron_das2020learning} and its variations \cite{forward_kinematics_kernel_das2020forward,fastron_verghese2022configuration}, as well as DeepCollide, which makes use of implicit neural representations\cite{guo2023deepcollide}.

 Our use of convolutional encoder-decoders is inspired by previous works that leveraged the technique to extract information from one image and represent that information via a new image.
 Molina et al. use a convolutional encoder-decoder to identify critical regions, regions of C-space that are unlikely to be sampled under SBMP techniques, but are critical for a number of motion planning problems (e.g. narrow corridors) \cite{b5}.
 For a SE(2) robot, the input to their model is a top-view image of a 3-D workspace and the output is the same top-view image augmented with green pixels to denote a critical region.
 Jardani et al. elevate the use of convolutional encoder-decoders beyond augmenting the input image with additional information.
 They use the technique to learn the function that maps a picture of a hydraulic transmissivity field to an image of its associated hydraulic tomography \cite{b6}.
 Much like Jardani et al., we utilize a convolutional encoder-decoder to learn the association between two visually different but conceptually related spaces, the robotic workspace and C-space.